-The Gravelotte Project is located close to the town of Gravelotte in the Limpopo province of South Africa.
-Emeralds were discovered in the Gravelotte area in 1927 and since then several companies have mined and explored the area for emeralds.
+Magnum's 74% owned Gravelotte Project is located in the Limpopo province of South Africa.
+Emeralds were discovered in the province in 1927 and since then several companies have explored for and mined within the broader region for emeralds.

-From 1929 to 2002 the total recorded emerald production from the Gravelotte Project and areas surrounding the Gravelotte township has been estimated as exceeding 113 million carats.
-It is reported that during the 1960s the Gravelotte Project was the largest emerald mine in the world, employing over 400 sorters.
+From 1929 to 1982 the total recorded emeralds production from the Gravelotte Project as well as the area surrounding the nearby Gravelotte township was nearly 113 million carats.

+It is reported that during the 1960's the Gravelotte Project itself was the largest mine of its type in the world, employing over 400 sorters.